cslysy/cslysy.github.io/_posts/2016-04-12-code_formatting.markdown

 ```

 ## Summary
 That's all when it comes to my approach to code formatting.
 I hope that all arguments and advices convinced you to be more careful on that topic.
-Even nowadays, we are very close to punched card approach and their 80 characters :)
+Even nowadays, we are very close to punched card approach and their 80 characters in line :)

+If you know other way to improve code formatting please share you experience in comments.
 Like this post?
 Stay tuned by [subscribing][feed] my further blog activities!

 [fleming]: https://en.wikipedia.org/wiki/Alexander_Fleming
 [penicillin]: https://en.wikipedia.org/wiki/Penicillin